Patient education: Postterm pregnancy (Beyond the Basics)

 Most healthcare providers will induce labor if it does not begin spontaneously by 41 to 42 weeks of gestation.
 For a woman whose cervix is not favorable, labor can be induced with a medication applied directly to the cervix or in the vagina, which causes the cervix to soften and dilate.
 Cervical change may also be accomplished using mechanical methods such as a Foley catheter bulb.
 Most women, including those whose cervix is favorable, will also require an intravenous medication (oxytocin), which stimulates the uterus to contract; uterine contractions further stimulate cervical dilation and effacement.
 If induction of labor does not completely dilate and efface the cervix, or if complications develop that require the baby to be delivered quickly, a cesarean delivery is usually performed.

 Some patients may choose to have a cesarean delivery, especially if the fetus is macrosomic (defined as an estimated fetal weight of greater than or equal to 4500 grams [about 10 pounds]), if they have a history of previous cesarean delivery, or for reasons of personal choice.
 It is important to understand the risks and benefits of cesarean delivery, and to discuss these issues with the physician who will be performing the procedure.
-(See "Patient information: C-section (cesarean delivery) (Beyond the Basics)".)
+(See "Patient education: C-section (cesarean delivery) (Beyond the Basics)".)

 Some postterm infants have a distinctive appearance.
 The arms and legs may be long and thin.
 The skin may appear dry and parchment-like, with peeling and sometimes meconium staining.
 The skin may appear loose, especially over the thighs and buttocks.
 Scalp hair may be longer or thicker, and the fingernails and toenails may be long.
 Postterm newborns are typically very alert, and may have a "wide-eyed" look.